FREQUENTLY ASKED QUESTIONS

 How do I become certified to teach Anchorsaway?

 You can be trained to teach the Anchorsaway curriculum a couple different ways.
 You can attend an Anchorsaway Worldview Bootcamp in person, with an additional hour and a half instruction on teaching a class after lunch on the second day of the bootcamp.
 After attending this training on site, you will continue your training at your own pace through our online training videos and accompanying syllabus.
 If you are unable to attend an in person initial training session, you can be trained to teach Anchorsaway through our online training.
 Click here for more information about our Online Teacher Training.

 What type of student should attend Anchorsaway?

 Any student, believer or nonbeliever in Jesus Christ, who wants to learn and/or grow in their faith will benefit from the Anchorsaway experience.
-This is NOT a debate class, so those who wish to debate need to invite the teacher or small group leader to have such discussions outside of the class time.
+This is NOT a debate class, so those who wish to debate need to invite the teacher or a small group leader to have those discussions outside of the class time.

-From where do we get the students to attend Anchorsaway?
+Where do we get the students to attend Anchorsaway?

 Most of the invitations (with some exceptions) should be handed out by the students.
 It should be a student-driven process, as much as possible.
 Select one or two students from several high schools, a few weeks before the other students hear about Anchorsaway, and put them in charge of handing out the invitation fliers in their respective schools.
 Ask them to call you and let you know how many students they think will be attending.

-What are the Student Worldview Handbooks?
+What are the Anchorsaway Worldview Handbooks?

-Many of our former students have used the notes to teach Bible studies in their dorms, to write research papers, and to revisit the Truths for personal refreshment.
+Many of our former students have used the notes to teach Bible studies in their dorms, write research papers, and revisit the Truths for personal refreshment.
 Many students add information they have gathered from outside sources into their books, and use it to file notes related to the topics.
 That is a true sign of ownership!

 Can Anchorsaway be taught in a public school?